LeftCoastNerdGirl/Disaster_Tweet_Classification_NLP/README.md

 The author explicitly uses the word “ABLAZE” but means it metaphorically.
 This is clear to a human right away, especially with the visual aid.
 But it’s less clear to a machine.
 In this competition, you’re challenged to build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t."

+First step was to download the data files provided and explore them.
+I used Pandas to load them into dataframes and then view the headings and the data.